makeitfutureDev/n8n-nodes-meetgeekai/README.md

 1. Go to your MeetGeek settings
 2. Navigate to the Integration Tab
-3. Copy your API token
+3. Copy your API token from Public API
 4. Create new credentials in n8n using this token

 ## Compatibility